Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

-When planning a funeral, we are often exposed to several different terms that are used that are unique to the funeral industry.
+First of all, Funeral Checklist, Glossary, Terms from Final Needs Planning Canada, The Elephas Group, is a glossary of terms used that are unique to the funeral, funeral planning industry.
+In light of Funeral planning, several different terms are used that are unique to the funeral industry.
 To help make things more transparent, we put together this glossary of terms to help explain what some of those terms mean.

-Administrator – The individual or body put in charge of the estate of a person who passed on without a will.
-The person or body is appointed by the court.
+Administrator – Most noteworthy, the individual or body put in charge of the estate of a person who passed on without a will.
+The person or body appointed by the court.

 Arrangement Room – A room of a funeral home where the bereaved and the funeral home staff make final funeral arrangements.

-At-need – Cemetery and funeral arrangements made around the time of death.
-Discover some of the advantages of planning a funeral in advance with the Final Needs Planning ProgramTM by Elephas Group.
+At-need – Equally important cemetery and funeral arrangements made around the time of death.
+In like manner, discover some of the advantages of planning a funeral in advance with the Final Needs Planning ProgramTM by Elephas Group.

-Beneficiary – One who is the recipient of property or funds from a will or an insurance policy.
+Beneficiary – Uniquely, one who is the recipient of property or funds from a will or an insurance policy.

-Bereaved – (Noun) Describes the immediate family of the deceased.
-(Verb) Also used to describe the suffering from grief upon the death of a loved one.
+Bereaved – Not only describes the immediate family of the deceased, but also used to describe the suffering from grief upon the death of a loved one.

 Bequest – A gift of property provided from a will.